Summary of Events and Fees:

-A consultation with Dr. Shavelson or Dr. Spangler is commonly initiated when a patient who has less than six months to live is considering all possible options for their death, including physician aid in dying.
+A consultation with Dr. Shavelson is commonly initiated when a patient who has less than six months to live is considering all possible options for their death, including physician aid in dying.
 This consultation can be initiated by the patient or, with the patient’s permission, by the doctor or a family member.
-The most common first contact is by email (info@BayAreaEndOfLifeOptions.Com) or telephone with our nurse manager, Thalia DeWolf, R.N.
+The most common first contact is by email (info@BayAreaEndOfLifeOptions.Com) or telephone with our clinical manager, Thalia DeWolf, R.N.
 She will send you (email, fax) a short Patient Intake Form, or you can fill out our online form.

 There is no charge for this initial contact and evaluation.
-There is also no charge for our doctors to talk with the patient’s doctors if they are in need of information about the End of Life Option Act.
+There is also no charge for Dr. Shavelson or Thalia DeWolf, RN, to talk with the patient’s doctors if they are in need of information about the End of Life Option Act.

 The goal of the first visit is to evaluate the patient’s end-of-life care and help maximize that care.
 As such, it is highly recommended that all patients requesting an end-of-life consultation are also enrolled in a hospice program or receive care from a palliative care physician (a specialist in symptom management).
 Another part of the initial evaluation is to ascertain whether, among many choices that will be described, physician aid-in-dying is appropriate and legal for the patient and their circumstances.